-- (3) accompanying an active member in attending a deposition or other discovery matter for the limited purpose of providing assistance to the lawyer who will appear as the representative of the client. - (d) A lawyer shall not allow a person the lawyer knows or reasonably should know is disbarred, suspended, or on disability inactive status to have any professional contact with clients of the lawyer or of the lawyer's firm [85]
+(3) accompanying an active member in attending a deposition or other discovery matter for the limited purpose of providing assistance to the lawyer who will appear as the representative of the client.

+(d) A lawyer shall not allow a person the lawyer knows or reasonably should know is disbarred, suspended, or on disability inactive status to have any professional contact with clients of the lawyer or of the lawyer's firm ^[87]

 LAWCLERK complies with both of these new rules.
-LAWCLERK complies with Rule 5.3 because LAWCLERK's terms of service require Attorneys to supervise Lawclerks' work at all times and to be solely responsible for the work product.
+LAWCLERK complies with rule 5.3 because LAWCLERK's Terms of Service requires Hiring Attorneys to supervise Remote Associates' work at all times.
 Similarly, while Rule 5.5 allows disbarred attorneys to work on legal matters, LAWCLERK is more stringent.
-Unlike Colorado, LAWCLERK requires Lawclerks to be in good standing in any and jurisdictions where they are licensed.
+Unlike Colorado, LAWCLERK requires all barred Remote Associates to be in good standing in the jurisdictions where they are licensed.